 We believe in the power of talk

 Observing behaviour on its own is not enough.
 We need to learn about the false starts and changes of mind that could occur over months or years.
 As researchers we are deeply respectful of how much we all learn from each other through talk.
-Talk is one of the defining characteristics of being human. let's not ignore it.
-As linguists, we know how to design research that makes the best of talk.
+Talk is one of the defining characteristics of being human.
+Let's not ignore it.

-We typically use one-on-one interviews, but other methods also work, as long as the format gives the person you are interviewing the freedom and the resources to tell their story.
+We typically use one-on-one interviews, but other methods also work, as long as the format gives the person you are talking to the freedom and the resources to tell their story.